 The Importance of Maintaining Soil Moisture

 The key to a healthy home foundation is maintaining the soil around your home at a constant moisture level.
 It may be surprising to hear, but super dry soil can be just as hard on your foundation as very wet soil.
-Instead, the goal is to keep your soil moist enough that it does not expand and contract significantly during changing seasons or weather patterns.
-If your soil is too dry, it may contract away from your foundation, leaving your home unsupported and causing cracks.
-Likewise, if your soil is over-saturated, the excess water can cause mold, and the ground beneath your foundation to greatly softening, causing the support to your foundation to falter.
-A well-designed sprinkler system will include provisions for foundation watering, which will serve to keep the soil closest to your home moist, without flooding things.
+Instead, the goal is to keep your soil moist enough so that it does not expand and contract significantly during changing seasons or weather patterns.
+If your soil is too dry, it may contract away from your foundation, leaving your home unsupported and potentially causing cracks in the foundation itself, slab on top, and other nearby concrete structures, such as stairs, patios, walkways, and driveways.

 Watch for Leaks

 When it comes to foundation watering, soaker hoses, and drip lines are the most common choices made by Houston homeowners.
 However, some people prefer other options, such as in-ground sprinkler systems, which are more aesthetically pleasing than above-ground systems.